Violacordis/Basketball-Score-board/README.md

-# This is a basketball score board project that displays the score of both teams 9home and guest) and highlights the winning team, losing team as well as when they are at draw
+# This is a basketball score board project that displays the score of both teams (home and guest) and highlights the winning team, losing team as well as when they are at draw